phazel/book_list/2018/reviews.md

 ⭐️ **The Fifth Season**
 *by N. K. Jemisin*

+This is the kind of fantasy I wish I'd had growing up.
+I never really got into the typical fantasy genre, mostly it was just memorising names and places, and it felt on some level like it was catering to someone _else's_ fantasy.
+It just wasn't for me.
+So I stuck to sci-fi, and decided I just didn't like fantasy so much.
+The last year or two I've been delving into fantasy written by women (as well as sci-fi), and it's been like night and day.
+This book is essentially the epitome of that difference.
+I adore this book, and I'm so excited to read the rest of the trilogy, which are already making their way to me on a shipping container as we spealk.

 ⭐️ **Caliban and the Witch**
 *by Silvia Federici*

+Have you ever wondered why everything is so shit for women?
+This book explains why everything is so shit for women, rather than just describing it.
+How we actually got here.
+How the stories we tell about gender came to be, and why, and who they were there to benefit.
+I have become an immense fan of Federici, and I look forward to reading [her new book](https://www.amazon.com/Re-enchanting-World-Feminism-Politics-Commons/dp/1629635693).

 **Guide to Living Through the Impending Apocalypse** *by First Dog on the Moon*